Are You Under Too Much Stress? Symptoms, Treatment And Tips

 Taking time to journal your thoughts and emotions can help you unwind and relieve stress while gaining a new perspective on what is causing you stress.
 Putting your thoughts down on paper can help you let go of the stress associated with them, as studies indicate journaling is an effective form of expressive writing for improving mental health and wellness.
 You can journal when stress arises or make it a daily practice.

-If you’re living with chronic stress, it may be helpful to talk with a therapist.
+If you’re living with chronic stress or if you think you may have an anxiety disorder, it may be helpful to talk with a therapist.
 A therapist can help you work through where your stress is coming from, spot unhealthy habits, and help you learn coping strategies to better manage your stress.

 If you’ve been avoiding therapy due to the stress of adding more responsibilities to your schedule, you can also consider working with a therapist online through a platform like BetterHelp.
 Online therapy allows you to have your sessions from anywhere convenient for you, saving you the time of driving back and forth and helping you feel more comfortable.